chrispy-snps/DITA-mapref-topichead/README.md

 com.synopsys.mapref-topichead/
 ```

+Note: DITA-OT versions prior to 3.7 do not reliably resolve variables in submap titles.

 ## Usage

 To have a `<mapref>` contribute its own level of navigation hierarchy, include the `topichead` keyword value in its `@outputclass` value: